aptos-labs/aptos-core/developer-docs-site/docs/nodes/measure/node-inspection-service.md

 ## Configure the inspection service

-You can configure the node inspection service in various different ways.
+You can configure various aspects of the node inspection service.
 For example, to change the port the inspection service listens on (e.g., to `1000`), add the following to your node configuration file: